 - Above all, Gold is essential in every family.
 Every family should have some part of Gold.

-- Minimum 300-500grams of gold has to be accumulated by a family, which they have to consider as an emergency fund rather than an investment.
+- A minimum of 300-500grams of gold has to be accumulated by a family, which they have to consider as an emergency fund rather than an investment.

 This subject is completely taken from practical sense from most of the successful financial leaders and even from my mentors and myself.